Time-Triggered Protocol: FADEC

 The system has been used for FADEC (Full Authority Digital Engine Control) systems.
 The Modular Aerospace Control (MAC)-based FADEC for The Aermacchi M346 is scalable, adaptable and fault-tolerant.
 The key technology enabler in this new FADEC is the use of TTP for inter-module communication.
 TTP removes the complex interdependencies among modules, simplifying initial application development as well in-service changes and upgrades.
 It allows all modules in a system to see all data all of the time, thus ensuring seamless fault accommodation without complex channel change logic.

 TTP-based Modular Aerospace Control (MAC), which is a part of the F110 full authority digital engine control (FADEC) system of General Electric, is integrated on the Lockheed Martin F-16 fighter aircraft.
 TTP, which is used as a backplane bus, supports high levels of engine safety, operational availability and reduced life cycle cost.
 A significant advantage is that all information on the bus is available to both FADEC channels simultaneously.

 Environmental and power generation systems

 For the Airbus A380 TTTech developed the internal communication system for the cabin pressure control system, working together with Nord-Micro, a subsidiary of Hamilton Sundstrand Corporation.

 In cooperation with Hamilton Sundstrand Corporation, TTTech developed a TTP-based data communication platform for the electric and environmental control system of the Boeing 787 Dreamliner.
 The TTP-designed communication platform prevents an overload in the bus system, even if several important events occur simultaneously.
-Additionally, TTP-based systems weigh less than conventional systems due to a lower connecter count and less wiring.
+Additionally, TTP-based systems weigh less than conventional systems due to a lower connector count and less wiring.
 Furthermore, the whole system is more flexible and has a greater modularity than conventional communication systems.